 - 01) Intended to promote interest in stock personal watercraft Competition and to enable individuals to become active competitors with relatively modest investment and maintenance costs.
-Watercraft competing in this class must conform to the specifications which follow: - O2) All aquabikes must remain strictly stock, except where rules allow or require substitutions or modifications.
+Watercraft competing in this class must conform to the specifications which follow: - 02) All aquabikes must remain strictly stock, except where rules allow or require substitutions or modifications.
 Substitutions or modifications not listed here are not permitted.
 Some original equipment components may not comply with rules.
-Hull Identification Numbers must be displayed as furnished by the manufacturer. - 03) When rules permit or require equipment to be installed, replaced, altered or fabricated, it is the sole responsibility of the rider to select components, materials and/or fabricate the same so that the aquabike operates safely in Competition. - 04) Sound level shall not exceed 86 dB(A) at 24m. - 05) Fuel must be as recommended by manufacturer regular unleaded gasoline RON 95 98, 95E10.
+Hull Identification Numbers must be displayed as furnished by the manufacturer. - 03) When rules permit or require equipment to be installed, replaced, altered or fabricated, it is the sole responsibility of the rider to select components, materials and/or fabricate the same so that the aquabike operates safely in Competition. - 04) Sound level shall not exceed 86 dB(A) at 24m. - 05) Fuel must be made available on petrol stations of the organizer country, as regular unleaded gasoline RON 95-98 -100, 95E10.
+All other fuel types are not allowed to use.